 26th of July 2016 was the last date when Microsoft offered free upgrade to Windows 10.
-Fortunately most of the Windows users considered this opportunity and did upgrade to Windows 10.
+Fortunately most of the Windows users considered this opportunity and did upgrade to Win 10.

 While comparing Windows 7 vs Windows 10, the latter one is the best Windows version so far.
 Its full of new handy features, sleek under the hood improvements.